 The Grave Review

-The Amityville Horror (2005) had a lot to live up to, as the book it is based on is supposedly a true account of a haunting in Long Island, and thanks to that and the original film adaptation has become a horror legend.
+The Amityville Horror (2005) had a lot to live up to, as the book it is based on is supposedly a true account of a haunting in Long Island, New York, and thanks to that, the original film adaptation has become a horror legend.
 Although The Amityville Horror (2005) certainly isn’t the best horror film ever made, it definitely is a more effective piece of horror than either the original film adaptation or the original written account of the Lutzes’ experience in the haunted house.

 This remake’s biggest strength is that it seems to make an effort to fix plot holes that existed in both the original film and book and create a more cohesive narrative.
 Although strange things happen to every member of the Lutz family, patriarch George begins acting oddly, in a way that imitates the behavior of Ronald DeFeo shortly before he murdered his family.
 George’s behavior changes slowly, and he wavers between intense moments of insanity with moments of rationality.
 His character arc feels more natural this way and it builds the tension much more effectively.
 There’s more to his strange behavior than growing out his beard and becoming obsessed with chopping wood, the vague signs of evil in previous takes on this story.
 It also subverts expectations with a shocking scene of violence directed towards the family dog.
 A local babysitter listing the signs of insanity before George starts showing them strongly does feel a tad on the nose, however.